 Look Forward to Tax Reprieves

 Recognizing the fundamental role that the private healthcare system plays in the provision of healthcare, the government has reformed the tax structure in recent years to make private health insurance a more attractive option to all.
-Health insurance rebates on premiums are now up for grabs, with rebates of up to 25% for the general populace.
-Older Australians stand to benefit from even higher rebates – up to 30% for seniors aged 65 to 69 and up to 34% for those aged above 70.
+Health insurance rebates on premiums are now up for grabs, with rebates of up to 30% for the general populace.
+Older Australians stand to benefit from even higher rebates – 35% for seniors aged 65 and above and 40% for those aged above 70.

 There are many compelling reasons why private healthcare insurance has become a modern day necessity for the majority of Australians.
 There is no doubt that the public health care system provides quality service and fulfills the general needs of most citizens – but it does have its downsides.